-The state fair will be held at Dutchtown High School, Hampton, Georgia, on March 21, 2009.
-Regional Directors will forward the original official entry forms to the state coordinator by March 9.
+The state fair will be held at Dutchtown High School, Hampton, Georgia, on March 20, 2010.
+Regional Directors will forward the original official entry forms to the state coordinator by March 10.

-Schedule - Saturday, March 21, 2009
+Schedule - Saturday, March 20, 2010

-8:00 a.m 9:00 AM.
-Students set up projects in the gymnasium of the building where the fair is held 9:00 a.m 9:30 AM Judges receive orientation, designated classroom 9:00 a.m 9:30 AM.
-Opening ceremonies for students, parents, teachers, and guests in gymnasium 9:30 a.m 11:30 AM Judging of projects; students remain in gymnasium bleachers until called for interview with judges 12:15 PM - 12:30 PM Exhibits open to the public 12:30 PM 12:50 PM Awards ceremony in gymnasium 12:50 PM Students remove projects from gymnasium
+8:00 AM - 9:00 AM Students set up projects in the gymnasium of Dutchtown High School 9:00 AM 9:30 AM Judges attend orientation in designated classroom 9:00 AM - 9:30 AM.
+Opening ceremonies for students, parents, teachers, and guests in gymnasium 9:30 a.m 11:30 AM Judging of projects; students remain in gymnasium bleachers until called for interview with judges; students may leave after interview 11:30 AM-12:30 PM Second round judging by judging team captains; exhibits closed to public 12:30 PM - 12:45 PM Exhibits open to the public (when judges have reached final decisions) 12:45 PM 1:00 PM Awards ceremony in gymnasium 1:00 PM Students remove projects from gymnasium